hellms/dell-democenter.github.io/Module_5_4.md

 As we are moving the Asset to an Incremental Merge Policy, we first need to unassign the Asset from the previous Policy.

-If you still in the same Powershell Session fron Previous lesson, you already have the Policy as $Policy and the Oracle Asset as $Asset and the Storage System as $Storage System
+If you still in the same Powershell Session from Previous lesson, you already have the Policy as $Policy and the Oracle Asset as $Asset and the Storage System as $Storage System
-If you have not Done Lesson 3, do below to read the Objects and Continue to Step22
+If you have not Done Lesson 3, do below to read the Objects and Continue to Step 2

 ```Powershell
 $Asset=Get-PPDMassets -type ORACLE_DATABASE -filter 'details.database.clusterName eq "oracle01.demo.local" and name eq "orcl"'